Thealoz Duo precio en farmacia: qué es, cómo funciona y dónde comprarlo más barato

 The single-dose format makes sense if you travel often, use drops seasonally, or want higher night-time viscosity.
 In most other cases, the multi-dose bottle works out cheaper.

-Buying eye drops from platforms without proper pharmacy verification increases the risk of counterfeit products or poor storage conditions.
-Always check that the site displays an official verified online pharmacy logo.
+Buying eye drops from platforms without pharmacy verification carries a risk of counterfeit products, poor storage or broken supply-chain conditions.
+Always check that the website is a verified online pharmacy before ordering eye-care products.

 Types of dry eye and warning signs

-Tear production is normal, but the lipid layer is disrupted due to Meibomian gland dysfunction.
-Screens, contact lenses and air conditioning make it worse.
-The trehalose in Thealoz Duo helps protect cells when hyperosmolarity rises—this is its strong point for this profile.
+Tear production may be normal, but the lipid layer is unstable due to Meibomian gland dysfunction.
+Screens, contact lenses and air conditioning can make it worse.
+The trehalose in Thealoz Duo helps protect ocular surface cells when tear hyperosmolarity increases: this is where the formula is particularly relevant.

-The lacrimal glands produce less tear fluid than needed: Sjögren’s syndrome, ageing, anticholinergic medicines or corneal nerve ablation are typical causes.
-Much less common than most people think.
+The lacrimal glands produce less tear fluid than the eye needs.
+This may be linked to Sjögren’s syndrome, ageing, anticholinergic medicines or damage to corneal nerves.
+It is less common than many people assume.

-Symptoms that warrant an optometrist/ophthalmologist review or urgent care: sudden onset marked red eye; yellow or green discharge; true eye pain (not just itch); sudden change in visual acuity; halos around lights; foreign-body sensation that doesn’t settle with lubricants within 24–48 hours.
+Symptoms that need assessment by an optometrist, GP, ophthalmologist or urgent care service include: sudden intense redness; yellow or green discharge; eye pain rather than simple irritation; sudden change in vision; halos around lights; or a foreign-body sensation that does not improve with lubricating eye drops within 24–48 hours.

 Recommended products at Farma2Go